 4 Best Tips for Touching Up Your Roots

 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 Sorry, you must log in to save an item.

 Regardless of your skin type, you may find you need to make a few adjustments to your skin care routine come summertime.
 After all, while you may enjoy the extra sunshine, the heat can do a number on your skin.
-And if you have dry skin, you know how important it is to find a skin care routine that works for you, in order to help keep your complexion hydrated and looking glow-y.
+And if you have dry skin, you know how important it is to find a skin care routine and skin care products (like a facial cleanser and moisturizer) that work for you, in order to help keep your complexion hydrated and looking glow-y.
 Help keep your dry skin happy this summer by following the below tips.

 Sure, a hot shower can feel relaxing, but it’s not exactly the best for your dry skin.
 That’s because super-hot H20 can strip your skin of essential oils, leaving it feeling drier.
 Cool things down by washing off in lukewarm water instead.
 As a bonus, this can offer some sweet relief from the heat outside!

 Have a summer vacation planned?
 Bring a travel-friendly facial cleanser, like micellar water, with you.
 Micellar water is a no-rinse cleansing option—meaning you don’t need to be near a sink to use it.
 Micellar water is powered by tiny micelles—oil molecules—that act as a magnet to lift dirt, oil, and makeup up and away from the skin.
 The L’Oréal Paris Micellar Cleansing Water Complete Cleanser for Normal to Dry Skin hydrates and soothes—and all you have to do to use it is saturate a cotton pad with it and wipe the pad across your face.